Argumentation

 Dear Dr. Louis,

-The next project for my class would be going through The Lion, The Witch, And The Wardrobe by C. S. Lewis.
-Since I teach high school sophomores and freshmen for 45 minutes twice a week, should I make one prompt for the whole book, or break it up into a few prompts for major sections of the book, or could I have the students read it first and decide for themselves what they would like to write about?
+Should I make one prompt for the whole book or break up the novel into a few prompts, covering only the major sections of the book, or could I have the students read it first and decide for themselves what they would like to write about?

 Thank you,